lukegibbins/all-the-beans/README.md

 cd into project

-open up powershell in the projects directory.
+open up powershell in the projects directory

+Run command 'npm install' to install dependencies

 Run command: 'npm run build' and wait for the files to stop bundling

 open up the .sln file in Visual Studio